loxilb-io/loxilbdocs/docs/contribute.md

    do not have permission to do that, you may request the second reviewer to merge it for you.
 5. For Pull Requests to be successfully merged to main branch :
    - It has to be code-reviewed by the maintainer(s)
-   - Integrated Travis-CI run shoud pass without errors
+   - Integrated Travis-CI runs should pass without errors

 *  Detailed instructions to help new developers setup the development/test environment can be found [here](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/run.md)
 *  Alternatively, they can email developers at [loxilb-devel@netlox.io]. , checkout existing issues in [github](https://github.com/loxilb-io/loxilb/issues) , visit the loxilb [forum](https://www.loxilb.io/forum) or loxilb [slack channel](https://netlox.slack.com/archives/C03J0JSGBAN)